Get a quote

 Can I keep my FL homestead exemption if I move?

-You are not allowed to transfer your exemption when you move from one Florida homestead to another Florida homestead.
+You are not allowed to transfer your Florida homestead exemption when you move from one Florida homestead to another Florida homestead.
 However, Florida law allows for “portability” which means that you can transfer some or all of the assessment difference.
 This lowers the assessed value of the homestead.
-In order to use the Save Our Homes (SOH) assessment limitation, you must complete Form DR-501T along with the homestead exemption application.
+In order to use the Save Our Homes (SOH) assessment limitation, you must complete Form DR-501T along with the Florida homestead tax exemption application.

 Other property tax exemptions in Florida

-The Florida homestead exemption is a powerful way to reduce your property taxes – but it’s not the only tax exemption available to Florida homeowners.
-Depending on your circumstances, you may also qualify for one or more of the following:
+The Florida homestead exemption is a powerful way to reduce your property taxes – but it’s not the only tax exemption available to Florida homeowners!
+Depending on your circumstances, you may also qualify for one or more of the following.

 • Construction for an older family member: Added a mother-in-law apartment to your home?
 You can apply to have that construction reduce the value of your total property.
 Complete the Original Application for Assessment Reduction for Living Quarters of Parents or Grandparents form.
 Note: you’ll have to re-apply for this exemption every year.

 • Longtime limited-income senior exemption: This one’s a county-by-county exemption and is available only to those who are 65 or older, have lived in Florida for at least 25 years, and have income below a certain threshold.
-If you meet these criteria and your home is worth less than $250,000, you may qualify for a 100 percent exemption.
+If you meet these criteria and your home is worth less than $250,000, you may qualify for a 100% exemption.
 Complete the Adjusted Gross Household Income Sworn Statement and Return form.

 • Deployed service member: State law says this exemption amount depends on how many days you were deployed during the tax year.
 Complete the Deployed Military Exemption Application.